XEN

 # Cannot run windows

-# Guest "knows" it's a VM and tells the hypervisor
+# Guest "knows" it's a VM and tells

 Hardware-assisted full virtualization: